radars-eceillinois/pyigrf/README.md

     pip install .

-To clone and install this code in one line:
+Alternatively, to clone and install this code in one line:

     pip install git+https://github.com/radars-eceillinois/pyigrf.git